wilberquito/Paradigms-and-Programming-Languages/Haskell/Tipus (I).md

 Left True :: Either Bool b
 ```

-## When not to use polymorphic types
+## When not to use parametric polymorphic types

 Using type parameters
 is very beneficial but only when using them makes sense.
 It makes sense when the data type works regardless of the type of the value it holds.